A guide to BMI

 For those aged 2 to 18, the BMI calculation doesn’t just take into account their height and weight, age and gender also feature in the BMI formula here.
 Gyms in Dubai will readily help you out to measure your current BMI and to reach your goal weight.

 A BMI of 18.5 to 24.9 is in the healthy range for most people.
-This will definitely be the case in individuals with a normal musculature, though those with greater muscle mass may see themselves in a healthy weight range at a higher number.
+This will definitely be the case in individuals with normal musculature, though those with greater muscle mass may see themselves in a healthy weight range at a higher number.

 The ranges measure in at: